arduino/docs-content/content/tutorials/generic/cloud-business-voucher-redeem/cloud-business-voucher-redeem.md

 ![Arduino Cloud Plans Details](assets/voucher_red_plans_details.png)

-For this guide, the `Monthly` billing frequency is chosen, and the number of `Things` is set to `50`.
-You can adjust these details according to your preferences, and the discount will still apply.
+To properly use this voucher, the `Monthly` billing frequency must be selected and the number of `Things` must be set to `50`.
+Any other configuration may result in a fee to be paid or in a reduction of the voucher duration.
 Clicking `Continue` will take you to the `Integrations` page.
-Feel free to choose any additional add-ons as you wish. **Please note that the present coupon does not cover the add-ons**.

 ![Arduino Cloud Plans Add-Ons](assets/voucher_red_plans_addons.png)